qleet/user-docs/docs/architecture/software-delivery.md

   runtime environment.
 This includes the configuration of the workloads for their destination environment.

-QleetOS plays no part in software development or continuous integration.
-The delivery of the software into its runtime environment, however,  is a direct concern of QleetOS.
+Threeport plays no part in software development or continuous integration.
+The delivery of the software into its runtime environment, however,  is a direct concern of Threeport.

 ## GitOps Approach